 - 1090 MHz ADS-B equipped

-- Using a third-party call sign
+- Authorized to use a third-party call sign

 - Flying in domestic U.S. airspace